publishpress/PublishPress-Checklists/readme.txt

 * Fixed: Fixed some strings that were not being translated;
 * Fixed: Fixed detection of the Block Editor when the Classic Editor plugin is installed and the user can select which editor to use, #239;
 * Added: Added Italian translation.
-Huge thanks to Simone Bianchelli for sharing the translation files;
+Huge thanks to Simone Bianchelli and Angelo Giammarresi for sharing the translation files;

 = [2.4.2] - 2020-10-22 =